HelgeCPH/2019_ase_behavioural_analysis/README.md

 # What is this?

-This repository contains material and code for the lecture on analyzing version control systems history (Monday Sept.
-30, 2019 at IT University of Copenhagen) in the course [Advanced Topics in Software Engineering](https://learnit.itu.dk/course/view.php?id=3019086).
+This repository contains material and code for the lecture on analyzing version control systems history (Monday Oct.
+3rd, 2022 at IT University of Copenhagen) in the course [Advanced Topics in Software Engineering](https://learnit.itu.dk/course/view.php?id=3021300).

 ## Getting started